 Spray painting has become quite popular in recent years.
-The use of rollers and brushes is slowly fading away, especially when it comes to painting a house interior.
-A few years ago, spray painting was considered as inefficient and wasteful when painting large surfaces.
+The use of rollers and brushes is slowly fading away, especially when it comes to knowing how to spray paint a house interior.
+A few years ago, paint sprayers were considered inefficient and wasteful when painting large surfaces.
 However, advancements in technology in equipment and paints have made spray painting a viable option.

 How to spray paint ceilings and walls